AnthonySteele/AFSCheckout/README.md

 Way to mitigate this likely involces:
  * Save the payment data locally _before_ sending it.
 This means using a locally generated id as key, not depending on the the transaction id that the bank returns.
  * make use of an [Idempotency key](https://stripe.com/docs/api/idempotent_requests) to make it safe for a client to repeat failed requests by inspecting the saved data and deciding what to do.

+No API client.
+One can be generated from metadata using [NSwag](https://github.com/RicoSuter/NSwag).

+No docker support.
+Not hard for an expert to add.

 Anthony Steele
 2020-05-12